Hero Image

 • Current OCA Certified Faculty -- Current faculty who are certified under the previous certification requirements (Online Canvas Academy) who wish to teach online and hybrid courses will have three (3) years to complete one (1) of the certification options.

-• NOTE: Per the DE MOU (4/30/25), the new DE Certification deadline for all current RCCD faculty is June 30, 2026.
+• NOTE: Per the revised DE MOU (4/13/26), the new DE Certification deadline for most RCCD faculty is December 31, 2026.
+Faculty can also receive compensation for this work.
+See information above.

 • Timeline: To keep their certification current, faculty need to meet the recertification requirement every three (3) academic years.